 Some aphids even have wings, which makes it easy to mistake them for other pests.
 This happens later in the season when the aphid population on a plant becomes too massive to sustain the colony.

 In response to the overcrowding, hormones trigger the development of wings in female aphids to help them fly to other food sources and, unfortunately for us, establish new colonies.
 They do so quickly and efficiently by being viviparous — that is, giving live birth.

 Though they may be small and seemingly insignificant compared to other insects, they thrive by the sheer force of their numbers.
-If there’s one thing aphids are really good at, it’s reproducing, which is how they’re able to overrun a garden in a blink.
+If there’s one thing aphids are really good at, it’s reproducing, which is how they’re able to overrun a plant before you can even blink.

 For most of their life, aphids remain on a host plant until the infested plant curls up and dies.
 Contrary to popular belief, they don’t actually “eat” or chew on the plant; rather, they suck sugar-rich plant juices through their straw-like mouthparts, draining the plant of nutrients.